REFSQ 2025

 The Open Science Co-Chairs will involve other reviewers, i.a., the Program Committee Co-Chairs and experts from the ORKG team to determine the winners.

-In addition to instructions and materials (see below in the respective challenge), the Open Science Co-Chair plan to organize free webinars similar to the RE’24 tutorial on Open Science that help authors successfully participate in the challenges.
+In addition to instructions and materials (see below in the respective challenge), the Open Science Co-Chair offer to organize free webinars similar to the RE’24 tutorial on Open Science that help authors successfully participate in the challenges.

 For further information, questions, or help regarding the Open Science Competition, please contact Oliver Karras (oliver.karras@tib.eu) and Julian Frattini (julian.frattini@bth.se)